tenny0exe/Complaint_classifier/README.md

 # 🚺 Women’s Grievance Redressal System – Features
-🔐 Secure Login System
+## 🔐 Secure Login System

 Separate login & registration for users and staff

 Passwords securely stored and verified

-📝 Complaint Management
+## 📝 Complaint Management

 Users can file new complaints through a modal dialog

 All previous complaints are listed in the user dashboard

-📊 Staff Dashboard
+## 📊 Staff Dashboard

 View all user-submitted grievances

 Update complaint status and provide feedback

-🧠 AI-Powered Classification
+## 🧠 AI-Powered Classification

-Fine-tuned Mistral-7B model classifies complaints into categories like:
+SVM model classifies complaints into categories like:

-Workplace Harassment
+-Workplace Harassment

-Gender Violence
+-Gender Violence

-Education Rights Violation
+-Education Rights Violation

-Domestic Abuse
+-Domestic Abuse

-Child Marriage, etc.
+-Child Marriage, etc.

-📁 Dataset Handling
+## 📁 Dataset Handling

 JSON dataset with description and category fields

 Automatically tokenized and preprocessed using Hugging Face Transformers

-⚙️ Model Training
+## ⚙️ Model Training

-LoRA-based fine-tuning of Mistral-7B on custom data

-Training pipeline implemented with PyTorch and Hugging Face Trainer
+Training implemented with PyTorch and Hugging Face Trainer

-🌐 Web Integration
+## 🌐 Web Integration

 Frontend built to match a modern, user-friendly theme

 Flask and Ngrok used for local deployment and testing

-🗄️ Database Integration
+## 🗄️ Database Integration

 PostgreSQL stores user details, complaints, and classification results

+# Model Accuracy - 75%